ivanzavisic/ivanzavisic/README.md

 # Hi there, I'm Ivan  👋

-## I'm currently studying electrical engineering with passion for coding.
+## I'm studying electrical engineering with passion for coding.

 - 🥅 2022 Goals: Learn more about Angular, web3, backend.